pluswerk/aus_page/Readme.md

 ```

-## Using pages as Extbase Model
+## Using pages as extbase Model

-If you want to use pages in your extension as an Extbase Model object you have to create a Model class
+If you want to use pages in your extension as an extbase Model object you have to create a Model class
 which extends `\AUS\AusPage\Domain\Model\AbstractPage` (see above) and a repository class
 which extends `\AUS\AusPage\Domain\Repository\AbstractPageRepository`.